 Choice of resuscitation fluid depends on the cause of the deficit.

 Loss of red blood cells diminishes oxygen-carrying capacity.
 However, the body increases cardiac output to maintain oxygen delivery (DO2) and increases oxygen extraction.
 These factors provide a safety margin of about 9 times the resting oxygen requirement.
 Thus, non–oxygen-carrying fluids (eg, crystalloid or colloid solutions) may be used to restore intravascular volume in mild to moderate blood loss.
-However, in severe hemorrhagic shock, blood products are required.
+However, in severe hemorrhagic shock, blood products Blood Products Whole blood can provide improved oxygen-carrying capacity, volume expansion, and replacement of clotting factors and was previously recommended for rapid massive blood loss.
+However, because... read more are required.
 Early administration of plasma and platelets probably helps minimize the dilutional and consumptive coagulopathy that accompanies major hemorrhage.
-A ratio of 1 unit of plasma for each 1 unit of red blood cells and each 1 unit of platelets is currently recommended (1 Fluids references Almost all circulatory shock states require large-volume IV fluid replacement, as does severe intravascular volume depletion (eg, due to diarrhea or heatstroke).
+A ratio of 1 unit of plasma for each 1 unit of red blood cells and each 1 unit of platelets is currently recommended ( 1 Fluids references Almost all circulatory shock states require large-volume IV fluid replacement, as does severe intravascular volume depletion (eg, due to diarrhea or heatstroke).
 Intravascular volume deficiency... read more ).
 When the patient is stable, if the hemoglobin is < 7 g/dL (70 g/L), in the absence of cardiac or cerebral vascular disease, oxygen-carrying capacity should be restored by infusion of additional blood (or in the future by blood substitutes).
-Patients with active coronary or cerebral vascular disease or ongoing hemorrhage require blood for hemoglobin < 10 g/dL (100 g/L).
+Patients with active coronary or cerebral vascular disease or ongoing hemorrhage require blood when hemoglobin is < 10 g/dL (100 g/L).

 Crystalloid solutions for intravascular volume replenishment are typically isotonic (eg, 0.9% saline or Ringer's lactate).
 Water freely travels outside the vasculature, so as little as 10% of isotonic fluid remains in the intravascular space.
 With hypotonic fluid (eg, 0.45% saline), even less remains in the vasculature, and, thus, this fluid is not used for resuscitation.
 Both 0.9% saline and Ringer's lactate are equally effective; Ringer's lactate may be preferred in hemorrhagic shock because it somewhat minimizes acidosis and will not cause hyperchloremia.
 For patients with acute brain injury, 0.9% saline is preferred.
 Hypertonic saline is not recommended for resuscitation because the evidence suggests there is no difference in outcome when compared to isotonic fluids.